-4.0 Assessment and Grading
+7.0 Assessment & Grading

 Your course utilises a range of assessment methods.
-These include class tests, written and visual reports, written and visual essays, group and individual presentations, research and reflective journals and visual portfolios of creative work.
+These include: class tests, written and visual reports; written and visual essays, group and individual presentations; research and reflective journals and visual portfolios of creative work.
 The details of each assessment are outlined in the Module Handbook provided for each module.
 Assessed presentations may be recorded for assessment purposes (either filmed or audio recorded).
-These recordings will only be made available to those marking your work and external examiners.
-You will record your own presentations and upload these to Canvas.
-Further information on giving presentations can be found in the course handbook, and will be discussed in relevant workshops.
+These recordings will only be made available to those marking your work, relevant admin staff and external examiners.
+Copies of recordings of your presentations can be provided on request.